Participate in a Clinical Trial

 Atherosclerosis POSEIDON - NovoNordisk

-This study will use a cross-sectional approach and conduct testing in a large sample of patients to better understand the prevalence of systemic inflammation in patients with atherosclerotic cardiovascular disease or heart failure.
+cross-sectional approach and conduct testing in a large sample of patients to

-HERMES - NovoNordisk
+Heart Failure HERMES - NovoNordisk

 The current study is to demonstrate the efficacy of ziltivekimab in reducing morbidity and mortality in patients with heart failure (HF) with mildly reduced ejection fraction (HFmrEF) or HF with preserved ejection fraction (HFpEF) and systemic inflammation.